Lotus Elise review

 Lightweight Lotus Elise sports car priorities handling and performance above all else

-The Lotus Elise has come to represent everything that Lotus cars stand for.
+The Lotus Elise was first introduced in 1996 and has come to represent everything that Lotus cars stand for.
 It's lightweight, stripped-out, agile and communicative, making it one of the finest handling cars on the road.
 All that performance and pin-sharp handling comes at the expense of practicality, comfort and refinement, though.

 Engines, performance and drive

-The Lotus Elise is available with a 1.6-litre 134bhp engine or a 1.8-litre 217bhp in the Elise S and S Cup.
-Acceleration from 0-62mph takes 6.5 seconds and 4.6 seconds respectively.
+The Lotus Elise is available with a 1.8-litre, four-cylinder engine in two states of tune.
+The Sport 220 offers 217bhp, while the Cup 250 makes a stronger case for itself with 243bhp.
+Both have identical torque figures at 184lb ft, but the Cup 250 develops its pulling power lower down the rev range.
+Acceleration from 0-62mph takes 4.6 seconds and 4.3 seconds respectively, with the pair moving on to ample top speeds of 145mph and 150mph via the six-speed manual transmission.
 The Elise is also one of the few cars on the road with no power steering, which results in a fantastic accuracy and amount of feel through the wheel.

-Ride quality is pretty good for such a focused car and even the S Cup model with the firmer suspension delivers a surprising level of comfort.
-But wind and road noise are a big problem, so longer journeys can become a little uncomfortable.
+Ride quality is pretty good for such a focused car and even the race-orientated Cup model delivers a surprising level of comfort.
+Hethel engineers have worked on the overall aural appeal of the Elise with a new exhaust system fitted as standard, but wind and road noise remain a big problem, so longer journeys can become a little uncomfortable.

-Go for the standard Elise and the relatively small engine and lightweight body mean fuel economy is an amazing 45mpg.
-The more extreme Elise S is equally as surprising, with supercar performance but a fuel-sipping 37.5mpg figure.
-CO2 emissions aren't bad either, with just 175g/km.
+Go for the standard Elise and the relatively small engine and lightweight body mean fuel economy is a credible 36.7mpg.
+The more extreme Cup 250 is equally as surprising, with supercar performance but a fuel-sipping 36.2mpg figure.
+CO2 emissions aren't bad either, at just 174g/km and 177g/km.
 A warranty covers the car for three years and unlimited mileage while the chassis is covered for eight years in total.
 That should help keep running costs down too.

 Interior, design and technology